 Clients arriving at the YWCA presented with increased severity in their risks assessments.
 This increase was most dramatic in the areas of family violence and suicide.

 Good outcomes for our clients

 of children felt accepted, supported and safe.

 better understood the issues they face.

 learned impactful coping strategies.

 We offer a team of registered and provisionally-registered psychologists, including practicum students with a master’s degree throughout the year.
-YWCA Edmonton is a recognized learning facility by various educational institutions and C.A.P (College of Alberta Psychologists).
+YWCA Edmonton Counselling Services is a recognized learning facility that offers training opportunities for students and volunteers completing their Masters degrees from accredited institutions.

 We operate on a sliding scale that ranges from $5 to $200 per 50-minute session, and is based on your ability to pay.
 We’ll assess your fee at your intake appointment.

 - what you make each year before taxes;